Writing an annotated bibliography

 • Critical evaluation of source material and authority

-• And/or analysis of how the source fits into your research
+• Reflection on how the source fits into your research

-• Note: All citations should be double-spaced and contain hanging indents.
-The citations below do not follow the correct citation format, due to web browser functionality.
+• Note: The examples below should be double-spaced and contain hanging indents.
+The citations below do not follow this format due to web browser functionality.

 APA example